coderefinery/git-collaborative/content/centralized.md

     you can go to your GitHub notifications in the top right corner.
 The administrator can also "copy invite link" and share it within the group.

+(unwatch)=

 - **Watching and unwatching repositories**
   - Now that you are a collaborator, you get notified about new issues and pull requests via email.
   - If you do not wish this, you can "unwatch" a repository (top of the project page).
+    - If you are a livestreamer, you will need to unwatch both of the two above repositories under the "Participating via stream" tab above.
   - However, we recommend watching repositories you are interested in.
-You can learn things from experts just by watching the activity that come through.
+You can learn things from experts just by watching the activity that come through a popular project.
   ```{figure} img/centralized/unwatch.png
   :alt: Unwatching a repository